T.E.A.C.H. Early Childhood® Scholarship Program

 For more information, please contact T.E.A.C.H. at 1-877-FL-TEACH (1-877-358-3224) or email email@example.com.
 The most efficient way to apply for a scholarship is to visit the T.E.A.C.H. website at www.TEACH-FL.com and submit an online application.

-For more information, please contact Quality Counts at 305-639-2726 or visit the Quality Counts website at http://www.qccareers.org/aid.php#trust
+For more information, please contact the Career Center at 888-FL-CHILD or visit the Career Center website at www.elcareers.org.

 Public & Institutional Aid